 - Ask your recruiter (not HR at the company) ‘is there any background information or testing that you’ll need to perform if I go forward with this process?’
 The earlier you ask, the earlier they’ll be able to work toward a viable solution.

 - Share with your recruiter if you are a medical marijuana user so that they can frame your usage in the best possible light.
 A good recruiter will prepare the company for the results, and only present you with opportunities that are likely to look kindly on your medical marijuana use.

 - Share with your recruiter if you are a recreational user and believe that you will fail the test.
 They’ll then then be able to avoid companies that require a mandatory pre-employment drug test.

 It comes down to this: recruiters can only protect you if and when you choose to share your situation with us.

 Not every company will test for drugs – in fact, only about 50% of our client businesses include a drug test as part of their pre-employment screening process.
 When you work with a recruiter, we can help connect you with companies that reflect your personal values and understand your situation.

-Spare yourself the stress of interviewing with a company that will inevitably reject you in the final round.
+Spare yourself the stress of interviewing with a company that will inevitably reject you in the offer stage.
 We know which companies insist on a clean screen, and which ones couldn’t care less about your out-of-office activities.
 You need a company that complements all aspects of your life.

 Send us your resume at email@example.com, tell us a bit about yourself, and we’ll connect you with the right company – without the stress.